 The U.S. global health advocacy community is made up of roundtables, working groups, and coalitions advocating for sound U.S. government policy and investment in global health.
-Through information sharing and coordinated advocacy and communications, the community works towards passage of U.S. legislation, sound U.S. government funding, and the shaping of U.S. global health policies or initiatives.
+Through information sharing and coordinated advocacy and communications, the community works towards passage of U.S. legislation, robust U.S. government funding, and the shaping of U.S. global health policies or initiatives.

 The structure of each advocacy group varies from informal and volunteer driven to more structured groups with paid staff.
-The work plan and activities of each advocacy group is determined and driven by volunteer co-chairs and its members, generally representatives from NGOs and academia.
+The work plan and activities of each advocacy group is determined and driven by co-chairs and its members, generally representatives from NGOs and academia.
 A few advocacy groups open membership to representatives from the private sector (see detailed description of each group below).

 Directory of Global Health Advocacy Groups

 We encourage you to peruse this list of issue specific groups and connect with the listed contact if you are interested in learning more or participating.
 Please note that each group may have its own requirements for participation.
 In general, most groups are open to individuals working for NGOs, academia, or think tanks.